Robinpig/Note/docs/CS/MQ/Kafka/Broker.md

 This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.
 However, all consumers and producers operating on that partition must connect to the leader.

+### ISR

+An ISR is a replica that is up to date with the leader broker for a partition.
+Any replica that is not up to date with the leader is out of sync.

+### Consumers Replicas Fetching

+Kafka consumers read by default from the partition leader.
+But since Apache Kafka 2.4, it is possible to configure consumers to read from in-sync replicas instead (usually the closest).
+Reading from the closest in-sync replicas (ISR) may improve the request latency, and also decrease network costs, because in most cloud environments cross-data centers network requests incur charges.

+### Preferred leader
+The preferred leader is the designated leader broker for a partition at topic creation time (as opposed to being a replica).
+When the preferred leader goes down, any partition that is an ISR (in-sync replica) is eligible to become a new leader (but not a preferred leader).
+Upon recovering the preferred leader broker and having its partition data back in sync, the preferred leader will regain leadership for that partition.

 ## Structure

 - kafkaScheduler